mengjie16/EtikeMSW/README.md

-You can also download a github desktop exe then add the repo you can see the changes on the browser.
+You can also download a github desktop exe then add the repo click the 'sync'  then you can see the changes update on the browser.